justicedemocrats/new-site/src/pages/nominate-pages/index.md

   You will receive an email shortly with further instructions.
 redirect: "https://secure.actblue.com/donate/jdpacslate"
-incumentsIntro: Justice Democrats in the House
+incumbentsIntro: Justice Democrats in the House
-incumentsStatement: >-
+incumbentsStatement: >-
   2019 Congress kicks off with 7 Justice Democrats pushing for change in the U.S. House of Representatives.
 lookingForBullets: